Skip to navigation Skip to content

 2

-Follow the restoration process in Workforce Australia/Community Development Program (CDP) registration inactivated and cancellation of income support in error to restore jobseekers payment.
+Follow the restoration process in Workforce Australia/Remote Australia Employment Service (RAES) registration inactivated and cancellation of income support in error to restore the job seeker's payment.

 Do not use the Verify Employment Separation workflow in Process Direct to restore payment.
 Restoration will be completed within Customer First.